CompositeLizard/supreme/notes/ML_Ma/Lec2.md

 ## 21) Intuition: The Shape of the Cost Function

-Imagine $$J(\theta)$$ is our cost function.
+Imagine $J(\theta)$ is our cost function.
 As an aside, least-squares for linear regression is convex, so it really does have a nice bowl shape.
 But when I draw a function with bumps and valleys, I’m illustrating what can happen in more general machine learning problems.

 If a function is non-convex, it can have **local minima**—points that are lower than nearby points—but not the best overall.
 In convex problems, every local minimum is also a global minimum.
 We’ll return to that later; for now, just keep the intuition: gradient descent can get stuck in bad places for general objectives, but for least squares we’re in good shape.